luclib/CppBeginBeyond/CppMasterCheatsheet.md

 `cin`

 - standard input stream
-- Used to take input from keyboard and stores it in a variable
+- Stores input from keyboard in a variable

 `<<`